lebla106/SE_320/README.md

 Katie - EmailNotification and TextNotification - both inherit from NotificationSystem (interface)

-Amit - PublicSafetyUser
+Amit - PublicSafetyUser - inherit from UserInteraction

-Melissa - ChapmanUser
+Melissa - ChapmanUser and UserInteraction.
+ChapmanUser inherits from UserInteraction

 Amanda - UserManagementSystem